digitaldrummerj/digitaldrummerj.me/content/posts/2022/021622-hugo-deploy-to-netlify-preview-site.md

 ---
 categories: ["blogging", "hugo", "netlify"]
-date: 2022-02-16T13:00:00Z
-published: true
+published: 2022-02-16T13:00:00Z

 title: "Hugo - Deploy Preview Release of Site Using Netlify"
 url: '/blog-preview-with-netlify'
 series: ['Blogging With Hugo']
 ---
-In our previous post on [Deploying Your Hugo Site Using Netlify](/deploy-hugo-netlify), we set up Netlify to automatically deploy our site every time we pushed a commit to our GitHub repository.
+HUGO_VERSION = "0.141.0"site every time we pushed a commit to our GitHub repository.
 As well, we set up a custom domain for our site.

 In this post, we will look at the preview deploy feature of Netlify to build and deploy to a preview/staging site when we create or update a pull request.